Collective cluster nucleation dynamics in quantum magnets

-To shed light on the constraints governing the shape of the deconfined clusters, we analyze the number of loops in the clusters as a function of time in \autoref{fig:4}a.
-The short time dynamics up to about $\qty{250}{\nano \second}$ is influenced by the finite rise time of our laser pulses~\cite{supplement} and by artifacts due to the definition of clusters as minimally two adjacent empty sites.
-After this initial phase, the number of loops grows linearly in time with a slow rate.
-This contrasts the expectation of a constant loop number: closing a loop means to increase the cluster perimeter by less than two unsatisfied bonds; thus, this process is off-resonant.
-In fact, we find that the number of missing isolated atoms decreases at a similar rate as the loop number increases.
-Keeping in mind that the perimeter of the clusters grows with time, this indicates that the detected increase of loops is predominantly explained by our finite recapture fidelity (ca. \qty{95}{\percent}).
-The larger cluster perimeter increases the probability that a detection error induces a false loop, such that the true loop number is indeed constant.
-The same energetic argument that underlies loop number conservation also prevents clusters from joining during the dynamics.
-In \autoref{fig:4}b we show the evolution of the detected mean cluster number, which indeed saturates quickly and then slightly decreases, which we also attribute to our finite detection fidelity.
+To shed light on the constraints governing the shape of the deconfined clusters, we analyze the number of loops within clusters as a function of time.
+This number is expected to remain constant, as closing a loop means to increase the cluster perimeter by less than two opposite-spin bonds; thus, this process is off-resonant.
+In \autoref{fig:4}a we show the evolution of the number of detected loops and of isolated $\ket|\uparrow>$-spins.
+After an initial phase, in which clusters have not grown substantially, we observe a slow linear growth of the number of detected loops.
+Simultaneously, the number of isolated $\ket|\uparrow>$-spins decreases at a similar rate.
+We attribute this slow trend to detection errors due to our finite recapture fidelity (ca. \qty{95}{\percent}).
+As clusters grow with time, the probability for such errors to appear as isolated spin-flips reduces, while the probability to cause falsely detected loops increases.
+This interpretation is supported by \autoref{fig:4}b, where we show the sum of the two quantities.
+To account for cases in which a single detection error increases the loop count by more than one, we refine the analysis further.
+For each individual snapshot, we determine the minimal number of detection errors required to account for all observed loops.
+Adding this quantity to the number of detected isolated spin-flips yields a fully constant signal.
+Hence, the number of loops is indeed conserved on the probed timescale.
+The same kinetic constraints that enforce loop-number conservation also prevent clusters from merging during the dynamics.
+In \autoref{fig:4}b we also show the evolution of the detected mean cluster number, which indeed saturates quickly and then slightly decreases, which we also attribute to our finite detection fidelity.